Focusing on games new and old you might not know about, Have You Heard Of This? is set to help you discover games you may have missed.

 There is a lot of content in this stunning little indie title, and the more time I put into it, the longer I want to play and explore more.
 The story is intriguing and leaves me desperate to figure out what is going on and why.
 Like traditional survival horror games, it doesn’t hold your hand with story beats, encouraging you to try and figure things out on your own, with only cryptic hints from other NPCs to decipher.
 And while there’s the option to let 15 days pass, I don’t want that to be my experience.
 The game has multiple different endings, so players will be able to play through again and again if they want to see how each unfold.
 I have already put in about 8 hours and I and eager to dive in for more every chance I get.

-I’ve played playthrough through Steam Deck on my breaks, on public transport, or even a few minutes before sleep every night.
+I played Look Outside exclusively on Steam Deck on my breaks, on public transport, or even a few minutes before sleep every night.
 Throughout my game time on Steam Deck, I haven’t encountered a single issue with the game or the device itself.
 It’s still early in the year, but I have a feeling I already have a strong contender for my personal Game of the Year, and I just know I’ll be planning a full review at some point.
 But until then, Have You Heard Of This?

 I created this website as I feel the state of the games industry and games reporting as a whole has gotten overly negative and full of clickbait.
 While I understand both of these are a great way to generate engagement, it’s a detriment to those gamers (like myself) that are just trying to enjoy games and not have to worry about the negativity of the current state of the gaming industry.
 I want a space where gamers can come for unbiased news that doesn’t rely on clickbait or rumours with a dash of humour and have the opportunity to share their passion for games.